 Toddlers are coming!
-Some paintings hung at their eye level.
-One-year-old Cora stood for a long time in front of one of them, returning to it a few times during the open studio.
-She came back a couple of months later for a visit and went right to it.
-I wrapped up the piece in glassine and brought it to her as a gift.
-As soon as she saw it, she started jumping up and down and clapping, ripping off the paper.
-She began laughing with glee as she embraced it, then threw it on the floor, fell on top of it and started hugging it, all the while squealing with laughter.
-Witnessing such joy inspired this project, #freeJOYart; an inter-active inter-disciplinary engagement between artist and the public.
+One-year-old Cora stood for a long time in front of a painting at her eye level.
+A few months later she went right to it again.
+When I gave it to her, she started jumping up and down and clapping, ripping off the glassein paper.
+The painting was gleefully embraced, and thrown on the floor, Cora hugging it, all the while squealing with laughter.
+I am grateful for her guidance inspiring this engagement between artist and the public.

 Type of artwork available.